Whatshiywl/HeroesSkillTree/README.txt

 SkillPoints are now properly used.
 Skills now "master" at "max-level" defined on Heroes/classes/class.yml just like classes do.
+Skills can already have parents set for them but they still do nothing.

 TODO:
                     BASIC PACKAGE: